bensutherland/ms_oyster_popgen/README.md

 Evaluate total number of mappings
 `awk '{ print $2 }' 04-all_samples/mappings_per_sample_table.txt | paste -sd+ - | bc`

-## Final output
-This is used to generate fstats on a filtered vcf.
-todo: Needs to be updated
-`populations --in_vcf 06-stacks_rx/1M_filt.vcf --fstats -f p_value --out_path ./06-stacks_rx/re-run_popn_1M/ -M 01-info_files/population_map.txt`

 ## Obtain a single read per locus
 Use a whitelist to generate a single accession per locus fasta file
 * Obtain a single SNP per locus with max_maf filter